marchandd/term_ssh_root_firefox/README.md

 ### Display

-Make sure to have installed OpenSSH client or VNC client.
+Make sure to have installed OpenSSH client or SSH GUI client (Putty).

 ### Risks

 Root account from container is exposed.
-Password is used and not a certificate.
+A password is used and not a certificate that could be more secure.

 ## Linux test environment remote client